William Joseph Dendinger

-William Joseph Dendinger (born May 20, 1939) is an American prelate of the Roman Catholic Church.
-Appointed by Pope John Paul II, he served as bishop of the Diocese of Grand Island in Nebraska from December 13, 2004, until January 14, 2015.
+William Joseph Dendinger (born May 20, 1939) is an American Catholic prelate and former major general of the Air Force who served as bishop of the Grand Island in Nebraska from 2004 until 2015.

-Before his appointment as bishop, Dendinger served 31 years in the United States Air Force Chaplain Corps, eventually becoming chief of the Corps.
+Before he was appointed bishop, Dendinger served 31 years in the United States Air Force Chaplain Corps, eventually becoming chief of the Corps.

 Biography

 Early years

 William Dendinger was born on May 20, 1939, in Coleridge, Nebraska, the youngest of the six children of David and Regina Dendinger.
 Raised on a farm, he was a member of the first graduating class of Mount Michael High School in Elkhorn, Nebraska, in 1957.
 Dendinger then studied at the Immaculate Conception Seminary in Conception, Missouri, where he earned a Bachelor of Arts in philosophy in 1961.
 Dendinger then entered the Aquinas Institute of Theology in Dubuque, Iowa, earning his Master of Theology degree in 1964.

 Priesthood

 On May 29, 1965, Dendinger was ordained by Archbishop Gerald Bergan to the priesthood for the Archdiocese of Omaha.
 After his ordination, Dendinger taught at St. Edward Central Catholic High School in Elgin, Nebraska.
 He obtained his Master of Science in counseling degree from Creighton University in 1969.